quangloi99/Tiki-e-commerce/README.md

 ![discount_quan](https://user-images.githubusercontent.com/96000156/211186390-78f462b1-e4ab-48d0-9e7a-1314c674df5a.png)
 ## About insight
 - General <br>
-The best-selling products on the Tiki e-commerce platform will usually cost not too high from a few hundred thousand to less than 1 million dong, which are popular products.
+The best-selling products on the Tiki e-commerce platform will usually price not high from a few hundred thousand to less than 1 million VND, which are popular products.
 In the electronics industry, high-value products sold often come from reputable brands such as Sony, Toshiba, etc.
 Common products with smaller value are usually remotes, common electronics.
 - Consumer behavior <br>
 There is a strong positive correlation between sales volume and 3 variables: number of reviews, discount rate, vote rate.
 From there, it can be seen that shoppers prefer high-priced products.
 That proves in the monthly sales on tiki, as well as the preference for high-reviewed products, followed by high-ranking products.
 Consumers will be afraid to buy a product that most reviews only from 1, or 2 stars.
 And easy decision-making with 4.5-star rated products.